flycheck/flycheck/doc/languages.rst

 .. supported-language:: Ruby

-   Flycheck checks Ruby with `ruby-rubocop` and `ruby-rubylint`, falling back to `ruby` or `ruby-jruby` for basic syntax checking if those are not available.
+   Flycheck checks Ruby with `ruby-rubocop`, `ruby-reek` and `ruby-rubylint`, falling back to `ruby` or `ruby-jruby` for basic syntax checking if those are not available.

    .. syntax-checker:: ruby-rubocop